cloudfoundry/loggregator-agent-release/docs/prom-scraper.md

 scheme: Optional - the scheme to use when scraping the target metrics endpoint.
 Either "http" or "https" (defaults to "http")
 path: Optional - the path to the metrics endpoint (defaults to "/metrics")
 headers: Optional - a map of headers to add to the scrape request
+labels: Optional - a map of labels that will be added to all metrics
 ```

 #### Example `prom-scraper-config.yml.erb`